fraunhofer-isi/.github/README.md

-A special repository for the README of the organization page:
+Special repository for the README of the organization profile:

 https://github.com/fraunhofer-isi/.github/blob/main/profile/README.md